nelsonroque/roque-santos-air-quality-monitoring-deserts/README.md

 Here we provide the code and data needed to replicate our [study](https://www.pnas.org/) provisionally accepted at [Proceedings of the National Academy of Sciences](https://www.pnas.org/).

 ## Citation
 > Nelson A. Roque, Hailey Andrews and Alexis R. Santos-Lozada.
-(2025) Identifying Air Quality Monitoring Deserts in the United States. *Proceedings of the National Academy of Sciences*.
-DOI: Forthcoming.
+(2025) Identifying Air Quality Monitoring Deserts in the United States.

 ### Authors
 #### (Corresponding author in bold)